abdul-mumeen/activity_service/README.md

 # activity_service

 This is a simple activity service for saving and retrieving historical events.
 This service has just two endpoints `/heath` and `/events`.
-The `/events` is the main endpoint while the `/health` is miscellenaus.
+The `/events` is the main endpoint while the `/health` is miscellaneous.
 Schema for the endpoints are as below;

 - `GET /heath` - This endpoint is provided for pinging the service to check if it is up or not.
   response: